The River Derwent

 Most of present day Blanchland is a beautiful well-planned stone village dating from 1752 that was built using stone from the abbey and partly utilising the abbey’s layout.
-The most obvious survivor of Blanchland abbey is the abbey church of St Mary which serves as the village church but the old abbey gatehouse of around 1500 is also a feature of the village and separates the northern and southern half of Blanchland.
+The most obvious surviving feature of Blanchland abbey is the abbey church of St Mary which serves as the village church but the old abbey gatehouse of around 1500 is also a feature of Blanchland and separates the northern and southern half of the village.

 One of the most beautiful villages in the North, Blanchland was built largely by the Trustees of Nathaniel Lord Crewe, an eighteenth century Bishop of Durham (1633–1721).

 The south part of this village is built around an L-shaped piazza, with the old abbey gateway on the north side giving the place an Italianate appearance.

 Lord Crewe himself is commemorated in the name of the Lord Crewe Arms, at the centre of the village.
 This wonderful inn and hotel dates from the eighteenth century but incorporates features from the old abbey and inside it has an atmospheric mix of modern and old world charm.

 The association between Blanchland and the charitable trust of the late Bishop Crewe had come about from the bishop’s marriage to a member of a local family called the Forsters, who also owned land at Bamburgh – where we find a Lord Crewe Hotel.